 Repeat this process until you get all of the bangles on your wrist.
 When you are done slipping all the bangles on, all that is left to do is pull out the plastic bag and voila – the task is done, and you have one or more beautiful bangles on your wrist.

-I don’t have a plastic bag at the moment; what else can I use?
+If I don’t have a plastic bag at the moment; what can I do?

 How to remove a tight-fitting bangle?